lynguyen-byte/flashcard/README.md

                 setAuth(authInstance);
                 setDb(dbInstance);

-                // Use __initial_auth_token if available (for authenticated Canvas sessions), otherwise sign in anonymously. if (initialAuthToken) {
+                // Use initialAuthToken if available (for authenticated Canvas sessions), otherwise sign in anonymously. if (initialAuthToken) {
                     await signInWithCustomToken(authInstance, initialAuthToken);
                 } else {